Extensions of Time

 Splitting the Summer

-The NALP Directory (in the Recruitment & Hiring tab, under Summer Associate Hiring Questions) provides information about firm policies on splitting.
 Most firms that allow splits require interns to spend the first half of the summer with the firm and work for a minimum of eight weeks.
 Public interest employers vary in their approaches to splitting, but often are more flexible than firms.
-It is also useful to look at the YLS Student Employment Lists on CMS which will indicate if a student reported working for more than one employer during the summer.
-Also, review CDO’s list of 2L Summer Splits with a Law Firm and Splitting Policies for Firms Participating in VIP 2024.
+Use these resources to learn more about employer approaches to splitting:

 If you plan to apply for federal judicial clerkships, under the current hiring plan, you will apply in mid-June of your second summer and likely also interview during the summer, as early as in mid-June.
 Practically speaking, you are going to miss some work to pursue clerkship opportunities which may make splitting the summer challenging.